ha-energymanager/energy-manager-integration/README.md

 Note: There may be a number of warnings at the top right of the screen.
 This is because not all sensors are created yet.

-## Configure Electricity Provider and Solcast secrets
-1) From the PV menu, click on the **cog**
-2) Add in your electricity provider secrets
-3) Add in your solcast secrets (key plus at least one site code)
-4) Restart node-RED (Settings -> Add-ons)
-5) Add your Solcast API key to the Solcast integration (Settings -> Devices & services -> Solcast (if not done already)

 ## Download the appropriate Energy Manager files
 **From home assistant**, download the following tar file as follows (through **Advanced SSH & Web Terminal** (start it if it is stopped, make sure that **Start on boot** is enabled)):
 Note: If you can't start SSH and receive a "502: Bad Gateway", go into the configuration settings of the addon and add a password, then try again.